 No form of violent, intimidating, unprofessional, disruptive or inappropriate behavior of any kind will be tolerated.
-Examples of workplace violence include, but are not limited to all threats or acts of violence occurring at any Eisenhower entity, regardless of the relationship between Eisenhower and parties involved in the incident; all threats or acts of violence occurring off Eisenhower premises involving an employee who is acting in the capacity of a representative of Eisenhower or in their usual course of duty; any acts or threats resulting in the conviction of an employee or representative of Eisenhower, or of an individual performing services for Eisenhower on a contract or temporary basis, under any criminal code provision relating to violence or threats of violence which adversely affect the legitimate interests and goals of Eisenhower.
-In addition, bullying or abusive conduct is prohibited.
-This consists of conduct in the workplace that occurs with malice or any other form of inappropriate intent that is hostile or offensive, and unrelated to Eisenhower's legitimate business interests.
-Examples of abusive conduct that are prohibited include (1) repeated infliction of verbal abuse, such as derogatory remarks, insults, and epithets, (2) verbal or physical conduct that is threatening, intimidating, or humiliating, and (3) the gratuitous sabotage of undermining of a person's work performance.
-Unless it is especially severe and egregious, a single, isolated act will not be considered abusive conduct.
+Examples of workplace violence include, but are not limited to all threats or acts of violence occurring at any EH entity, regardless of the relationship between EH and parties involved in the incident; all threats or acts of violence occurring off EH premises involving an employee who is acting in the capacity of a representative of EH or in their usual course of duty; any acts or threats resulting in the conviction of an employee or representative of EH, or of an individual performing services for EH on a contract or temporary basis, under any criminal code provision relating to violence or threats of violence which adversely affect the legitimate interests and goals of EH.

-Specific examples of conduct which may be considered threats or acts of violence include, but are not limited to hitting or shoving an individual, fighting or provoking a fight, actual or implied threat of harm to any individual or his/her family, friends or property, destruction or threat of destruction of Eisenhower property, harassing or threatening phone calls, faxes or electronic mail, surveillance or stalking, and possession or inappropriate use of firearms or weapons, knives, explosives, company equipment or other dangerous devices.
+Specific examples of conduct which may be considered threats or acts of violence include, but are not limited to hitting or shoving an individual, fighting or provoking a fight, actual or implied threat of harm to any individual or his/her family, friends or property, destruction or threat of destruction of EH property, harassing or threatening phone calls, faxes or electronic mail, surveillance or stalking, and possession or inappropriate use of firearms or weapons, knives, explosives, company equipment or other dangerous devices.
 A weapon is defined as any firearm, knife, chemical spray or device that can cause bodily harm or injury.
-Weapons (including firearms, knives or any devices that could cause bodily harm or injury) are not permitted on the Eisenhower campus and all Eisenhower offsite locations.
-All staff are considered to be representatives of Eisenhower when on duty.
-As such, no Eisenhower staff member will carry any weapons on their person when conducting Eisenhower business, whether or not they are visiting an Eisenhower facility.
+Weapons (including firearms, knives or any devices that could cause bodily harm or injury) are not permitted on the EH campus and all EH offsite locations.
+All staff are considered to be representatives of EH when on duty.
+As such, no EH staff member will carry any weapons on their person when conducting EH business, whether or not they are visiting an EH facility.